sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(getUTCDateTime({ getTime: () => 1686815699187, getTimezoneOffset: () => -120 }).toISOString()).toBe('2023-06-15T09:54:59.187Z') -->

-Now it’s much easier to understand the code.
+Now, it’s much easier to understand the code.

 I> Underscores (`_`) as separators for numbers were introduced in ECMAScript 2021, and make long numbers easier to read: `60000` versus `60_000`.